Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Deep Features for RS Image Retrieval

 For both the query and reference images, before aggregating their conv. activations into global descriptors, we preprocess the feature maps with $l_{2}$-normalization.
-Since the dimensionality of the pooling and encoding features are quite different, for fair comparison, we compress aggregated features to unified dimensions with PCA dimensionality reduction.
+Since the dimensionality of the pooling and encoding features are different, for fair comparison, we compress aggregated feature vectors to unified dimensions with PCA dimensionality reduction.
 The final image representations are $l_{2}$-normalized again with the purpose of stronger robustness against noise.